jhejderup/JME3-Reengineering/README.md

 ```bash
 TestChooser.exe
 ```
+However, in the test suite, some test cases are not working(like android test cases), but might not have importance for our further work.

 ## Submission 2
 For making sure there are enough test cases, code coverage tools must be used.
 Below are some useful tools: